twala-io/document-verifier/README.md

 $ twala-verify (-h|--help)
 ```

 **Note:**  You will be asked to provide three parameters, an Ethereum node url, the proof file path, and the document file path.
-Currently, as we are on the process of deploying the smart contract on the main Ethereum network, use a Ropsten test network node url instead.
-You can provision your own node on your machine, or you can use a third-party node-as-a-service provider such as [Infura](https://infura.io).
+For the Ethereum node url, you can provision your own geth instance on your machine, or you can use a third-party node-as-a-service provider such as [Infura](https://infura.io).